 Step Out of Stereotypes: Surprisingly, sometimes the gender bias comes from women themselves.
 It might be because of one too many experiences in a particular way, which form preconceived notions.
 When I was given an opportunity to go abroad as an India-based officer, I immediately expressed interest in the position to the HR manager.
 However, the HR manager, an accomplished woman in her own right, was taken aback that I was not going to consult with my husband about a foreign assignment.
 Such instances are small and ultimately inconsequential, but sometimes tend to leave lasting impressions.
-Over the course of my career, I have learned that while sharing ideas and working together, gender stereotypes should not be a hindrance.
+Over the course of my career, I have learnt that while sharing ideas and working together, gender stereotypes should not be a hindrance.
 When you go beyond the gender of the person you are working with, and share ideas and thoughts with the individual without bias, amazing things happen!

 Lean In and Speak Up: In any organisation, choosing the right mentor is also important.
 A good mentor-mentee relationship will provide comfort, encouragement and feedback to the young woman starting her career.
-Additionally, to promote women to senior roles from within the entrenched organisation, training, especially communication skills, need to be honed.
+Additionally, to promote women to senior roles from within the entrenched organisation, additional competence, especially communication skills, need to be honed.
 Because of the way we are brought up, many women hesitate to speak up when required.
 In a corporate setting, this makes the otherwise brilliant candidate hard to notice.
 Women need to be aware that it is important to be heard and be visible.
 If they sit at the back of the room and expect the management to see them only through their hard work, that does not go the distance.

 Poise and Presence Matter: At a personal level, how one presents herself in terms of appearance and demeanor also matters.
 First impression takes mere seconds to form and lasts a lifetime!
-If one wants to be seen as a professional, one should play the part well both in terms of dressing up and in conversation.
+If one wants to be seen as a professional, one should play the part well, both in terms of dressing up and in conversation.
 If one is presenting herself in the role that she wants to project, half the battle is won.
 In an ideal world, one will be noticed only by her work.
 However, in the real business world, one needs to make herself stand out from the crowd!

 Define Your Own Balance: She is a mother, a wife, and a daughter, but ultimately, each woman is an individual onto herself and should stand by her own decisions and be comfortable about them.
 Because of societal norms, certain guilt creeps in if both the home and work are not top-notch!
 I tell women that it is okay to sometimes focus on one over the other.
 Young women joining an organisation should consciously evaluate and decide what is important for one’s life, understand and accept that priorities change over time.
 Today, career prospects at work might be crucial, whereas tomorrow, marriage and parenting might take precedence.
 Alignment of career with personal life is essential, else other aspects cannot achieve their full potential.